Skip to navigation Skip to content

 Note: for overseas real estate, update the Foreign Income and Assets (FID) screen.

-Real estate information may need recoding if the customer's relationship status has changed since the Real Estate (RE) screen was last updated.
+Recode real estate information if the customer's relationship status has changed since the Real Estate (RE) screen was last updated.
+See Assessing and coding real estate details

 If the customer: